-The network uses the mincir value when allocating resources for the virtual circuit.
+The network uses the mincir value when allocating resources for the SVC.
 If the mincir value cannot be supported, the call is cleared.

-Examples The following example defines the peak and average traffic rate, the minimum CIR, and the idle timer for the fast_vcs map class and applies those values to DLCI 100, which is associated with that map class:
+The following example defines the peak and average traffic rate, the minimum CIR, and the idle timer for the fast_vcs map class and applies those values to DLCI 100, which is associated with that map class:

+'''

-interface serial 0 frame-relay interface-dlci 100
+interface serial 0

+frame-relay interface-dlci 100

+class fast_vc

+'''

-class fast_vc map-class frame-relay fast_vc
+map-class frame-relay fast_vc

+frame-relay traffic-rate 56000 128000

-frame-relay idle-timer 30 frame-relay mincir out 48000
+frame-relay idle-timer 30

+frame-relay mincir out 48000
-Related Commands

-Command

-Description

-map-class frame-relay Specifies a map class to define QoS values for virtual circuits.
+Command Description map-class frame-relay Specifies a map class to define QoS values for an SVC.